backdrop-contrib/summer_fun/README.md

 - this theme contains checkboxes to serve modernizr script for browser feature detection, jquery-validate for form validation, fastclick for mobile tapping, and hammer for touch based events.
 You must provide the custom integration for each.

-- this theme contains easy UI background-image settings for Juiced layouts.
+- this theme contains easy UI background-image settings for supporting layouts.
+Mobile (no slow downloads), regular screen, and high-resolution (larger downloads) backgrounds are supported.

 - You can change your website colours from this theme's settings page using the Color module.
 (Though it is actually faster/more accurate just to edit the css/your-custom.css or Sass files).
 To use this functionality, enable the Color module on your website.
 Edit your theme .info file to remove the semi-colon from the ;stylesheets[all][] = css/colors.css.
 Finally, visit your theme settings page, select your colours, and hit save.
 Because this is not a priority for all sites and we only have so much time, if you see an error while using this feature please raise an issue on https://github.com/backdrop-contrib or @biolithic and we will get to fixing it.